 Howard (1990-91), Midland (1993-94), SPC (2001-02, 2002-03, 2007-08, 2011-12)

-Hank Plona enters his third season as an assistant coach for Steve Green's Texan basketball team.
-In his first season, Plona helped lead the Texans to an undefeated season in which the Texans finished the season as NJCAA Champions and a 36-0 record.
+Hank Plona enters his fourth season as an assistant coach for Steve Green's Texan basketball team.
+In his first season, Plona helped lead the Texans to an undefeated season in which the Texans finished as NJCAA Champions and a 36-0 record.

 Plona plays an integral role in the recruitment of SPC student-athletes, as well as assisting with player schedules, academics, and other daily operations within the program.